Sioux Lookout station

 Sioux Lookout railway station is located in the town of Sioux Lookout, Kenora District in northwestern Ontario, Canada.
 The station is on the Canadian National Railway transcontinental main line; it is used by Via Rail and served by transcontinental Canadian trains.
+The station was opened in 1911 and remodelled in 1937; it was listed on the Canadian Register in 2008.
 Via Rail uses a heated shack near the historic station building.